EthanSK/Youtuber-Speech-Word-Detection-Bot/readme.md

 - There will obviously be glitches and weird things u may not expect, when I made my version of pdp sings fireflies it didn’t present too much of a problem considering I made it try to get like 6 occurances of each lyric, but make sure to message me if something is unusable or if you have any questions about how it works!

 - I added a feature so that the number after the word tells you how many times that word has appeared before, so for example if the folder was called 30_potato_5, the 30 means it is the 3rd lyric in the song, and the 5 means potato has occurred 5 times before

+- If you do not want to pay for watson to get more accurate and finer results, you can just use the clips stored in  ./downloadedVideos/PewDiePie/GodsPlan/videoAndAudioClipsOfLyrics or the equivalent.
+It is still pretty good, just the clips are slightly longer, the length of the entire phrase, so like 5 seconds or so

 ### An explanation I wrote ages ago no. 1